giper45/docker-js/README.md

 ## Contributing :

+Eslint with a relaxed version of Airbnb is used for syntax checking (https://github.com/airbnb/javascript ).
+Look at the .eslintrc for more informations about which rules are turned off.
+Before to send ant contribute pls check your code with **eslint** .
+Use github for any issue or improvement you like.
 * Fork it!
 * Create your feature branch: git checkout -b my-new-feature
+* Check
 * Commit your changes: git commit -am 'Add some feature'
 * Push to the branch: git push origin my-new-feature
-* Submit a pull request :D
+* Submit a pull request

 ## Running the tests